Sgivi/alx_be_python/fns_and_dsa/README.md

-This readme contains Python tasks from the ALX Backend Python program: an arithmetic operations function and a simple shopping list manager.
+This readme contains Python tasks from the ALX Backend Python program: an arithmetic operations function, a simple shopping list manager, and displaying current datetime with future date.

 ## 1. Arithmetic Operations (`arithmetic_operations.py`)